DCUBEDcode/dcubed-hugo/content/design-deeds/_index.md

 ## Why make stuff for free?

 - We want to help.
-If people need something that we can offer right now and it will make a positive change to their situation, then why not.
+If people need something that we can offer right now and it will make a positive change to their situation, then why not?
 We all need each other now more than ever.
 - We want to teach and share our expertise.
-People who might be out of work and want to learn new stuff.
+People who might be out of work and want to learn new skills.
 It might inspire them to learn more and perhaps get into the industry.
 - It will be a lot of fun.

 ## What kind of website?